garybgenett/gary-os/README.md

 Nano is a basic, user-friendly text editor.
 The author uses [Vim], so that option is also available.
 The syntax to use is documented in the file.
-For this, just remove the first character from all the 'gcc' and 'emerge' lines (except for 'meta-repo.git').
+For this, just remove the first character from all the `gcc` and `emerge` lines (except for `meta-repo.git`).

 **Emerge**

 At this point, GaryOS is like any other Funtoo installation.
-The 'emerge' command can be used to install and update packages as usual.
+The `emerge` command can be used to install and update packages as usual.

   ```